dylankmoore/ArchitectureArchiveFE/README.md

 # 📚Architecture Archive🏢 (Front End)

 Architecture Archive is your gateway to exploring the depths of our architectural history.
 Our archive offers a deep dive into the intricate details, historical contexts, and cultural impacts of these architectural wonders.
 Whether you are an architect, historian, student, or simply a lover of beautiful buildings, our collection is designed to inspire and educate.
+Users will be able to browse the archive, manage the buildings, as well as create & mangage collections of buildings as well.

 ## About the User 👤
 - The ideal user for this application is anyone interested in history and architecture